p≡p for iOS¶

 Email account accessible through IMAP/SMTP

-The following features are available in p≡p for iOS version 1.1.x:
+The following features are available in in the latest version of p≡p for iOS:

 Encrypt/decrypt emails and their subjects